 Theo Chocolate creates their organic, fair-trade confections in a factory in Fremont.
 You can take a tour of the facility, or you can get some chocolate straight from their retail shop.
 You can also find their chocolate bars at Seattle-area supermarkets & shops.

-This guide was created in 2015 and was subsequently updated in January of 2017
+This Seattle Travel Guide was created in 2015 and was subsequently updated in October of 2018

 Now that you know where to eat in Seattle, find out what to do & see while you’re there:

 Pin image to bookmark this Seattle Travel Guide for later: